 - Sentiment magnitude, which monitors the strength of their feelings

-With sentiment analysis, you can analyze information to understand the attitude, emotions and tone of written content across digital assistants, emails, social media posts and text conversations.
-You can then use this insight to truly understand what people said and how they said it, improve their perception of your brand and products and humanize the customer experience.
+Truly effective customer sentiment analysis requires a CX-wide approach that involves every channel.
+That includes analyzing content across digital assistants, emails, social media posts and text conversations to fully grasp customer attitudes, emotions and tone.
+You can then use these insights to truly understand what people said and how they said it, improve their perception of your brand and products and humanize the customer experience.

 Alternatively, you can use sentiment analysis to track the demographics discussing topics on social media.
 As a result, you can understand which people your competitors are targeting and how effective they are at reaching them, which is crucial to shaping your market approach.